I advise and I know things.

 I have been working in various areas in the Advisement department since 2011.
 I genuinely love my job and I have been told on numerous occasions how much it shows.
 Currently I am one of the advisors for STEM, meaning that I work with any student who is interested in science, technology, engineering, mathematics, or pre-health (doctors, dentists, pharmacists, and veterinarians).
 We work together to outline a plan for their time at Estrella Mountain Community College; this includes mapping out classes, seeking out volunteer and/or internship opportunities, and working with universities to maximize transfer credits.
 In STEM, every credit counts!
 Even so, I want my students to be able to explore their passions and have a little fun - this is college! - so our plan will include a little wiggle room.

 I have my Master’s degree in English and my Bachelor’s degree in Anthropology, both from ASU.
 I am also an Alumni of EMCC, graduating with both my Associate in Arts and my Associate in General Studies.
-I grew up on this campus and my goal is for each of my students to enjoy their time here as much as I did, and continue to do.
+I grew up on this campus and my goal is for each of my students to enjoy their time here as much as I did/do.

 Additionally, I am the advisor for Women Rising on the Estrella Mountain campus.
 We are a District initiative that aims to empower women to seek out leadership roles in their communities and beyond.
 Our focus is on Sisterhood, Leadership, and Empowerment.
 EMCC’s Women Rising members are recipients of the Presidential Scholarship, the Chancellor’s Medallion, the All USA Scholarship, assorted medals and recognition for research projects, among many other accolades.
 We meet every Friday during the academic year (Fall and Spring) at 1:00p in the Plaza Gallery.